• Skip to primary navigation

 Notes

-• If available in your region, make sure to purchase canned tomatoes which have been certified DOP.
+• If available in your region, purchase canned tomatoes that have been certified DOP.
+High-quality San Marzano tomatoes are key to this recipe.
+If they’re unavailable, go for the best-canned tomatoes you can find.

-• Allow the ingredients to meld together at room temperature for at least 30 minutes This time improves the overall flavor of the sauce.
+• Allow the ingredients to meld together at room temperature for at least 30 minutes.
+This will improve the overall flavor of the sauce.
+For the best taste, let it rest for a few hours or even overnight in the refrigerator.

 What does DOP stand for?
 DOP is short for Denominazione di Origine Protetta.
 This certification guarantees that products, like canned tomatoes, are locally grown and packaged.
 There is a great article on Serious Eats about the DOP tomato.